dldldlfma/gan_and_tsne/README.md

 Fourth, check generated image with real image using t-sne

-fifth, check CNN feature map of generated image and real image using t-sne
+Fifth, check CNN feature map of generated image and real image using t-sne